ndr09/NCHL/README.md

 ## Paper Results and NCHL class usage
 To replicate the results from the paper, you can use the task.py file.
-If you want to import the NCHL model into your codebase, you need to import the NHNN class from network.py.
+If you want to import the NCHL model into your codebase, you need to import the NHCL class from network.py.
-The following code snapshot is the minimal code needed to import and initialize an instance of the NHNN class with one input, one hidden layer with two nodes, and 3 outputs.
+The following code snapshot is the minimal code needed to import and initialize an instance of the NHCL class with one input, one hidden layer with two nodes, and 3 outputs.
 ```
-from network.py import NHNN
+from network.py import NHCL
-nchl= NHNN([1,2,3])
+nchl= NHCL([1,2,3])
 ```

 Then to set the Hebbian rules you have to execute the following code: